 ||dump only the settings that are different from the defaults.
 Includes only the current PID profile.|

 ||dump only the settings that are different from the defaults.
 Includes ALL PID profiles.|

 ||exit without saving|

 ||lists all commands|

 ||set the the given value to the variable. (name=value or blank or * for list)|

 ||show system status|

-Note different firmware types or versions in BetaFlight, Butterflight and iNav might have different sets of commands.
+Note that the different firmware (Cleanflight, BetaFlight, Butterflight and iNav) might have slightly different sets of commands and setting names, and it’s also likely to change form version to version.
 You can confirm the available commands using

 help in CLI or check on the respective project wiki page.